 The Forum has a Lead group:

-Dr Peter Gray – Policy Consultant (co-coordinator); Professor Brahm Norwich – University of Exeter (co-coordinator); Dr Adam Boddison (nasen) Yolande Burgess, Young People’s Education and Skills, London Councils; Professor Julie Dockrell – UCL Institute of Education; Niki Elliott – Sheffield Hallam University / Special Education Consortium; Brian Lamb – Policy consultant; Professor Geoff Lindsay – University of Warwick; Nick Peacey – 1st Director of SENJIT, UCL Institute of Education; Linda Redford – Policy Consultant; Penny Richardson – Policy Consultant; Chris Robertson – University of Birmingham; Rob Webster, Associate Professor, UCL Institute of Education; Professor Klaus Wedell – UCL Institute of Education; Julie Wharton, University of Winchester.
+Dr Peter Gray – Policy Consultant (co-coordinator); Professor Brahm Norwich – University of Exeter (co-coordinator); Dr Adam Boddison (nasen) Yolande Burgess, Young People’s Education and Skills, London Councils; Professor Julie Dockrell – UCL Institute of Education; Beate Hellawell, Lewisham Local Authority / UCL Institute of Education; Brian Lamb – Policy consultant; Professor Geoff Lindsay – University of Warwick; Nick Peacey – 1st Director of SENJIT, UCL Institute of Education; Penny Richardson – Policy Consultant; Chris Robertson – University of Birmingham; Rob Webster, Associate Professor, UCL Institute of Education; Professor Klaus Wedell – UCL Institute of Education; Julie Wharton, University of Winchester.